Water scarcity in Mexico

 Mexico is also heavily dependent on underground aquifers, as it continues to draw water from these sources to supply almost 70% of its needs.
 However, the rate of extraction has far exceeded replenishment.
 As of 2010, 101 of the 653 aquifers in Mexico are severely exploited, all of which are located in the water-scarce regions.
-Continual draining of water from such aquifers has resulted in the city plunging some 10 meters in the 20th century, clearly indicating that other alternatives are required to sustain the water supply of Mexico.
+Continual draining of water from such aquifers has resulted in the city plunging some 10 meters in the 20th century, indicating that other alternatives are required to sustain the water supply of Mexico.